 Can a defendant challenge essential allegations of the criminal defense in a separate civil action?

-No, the defendant is stopped from challenging essential allegations of the criminal offense in a separate civil action.20
+No, the defendant is estopped from challenging essential allegations of the criminal offense in a separate civil action.24

-Can a victim recover economic losses twice as restitution and in a separate civil action?
+Can a victim recover economic losses as both restitution and in a separate civil action?

-No, a victim cannot recover economic losses twice, however, a victim can recover general damages, pain and suffering and punitive damages.
+No, a victim cannot recover economic losses twice, however, a victim can recover general damages, pain and suffering and punitive damages in a civil action and economic losses in a criminal case.
+It is important to do this correctly.
+Otherwise a defendant may try to argue you are seeking damages in a separate civil lawsuit that you already received in a criminal restitution award or that you seek restitution in a criminal case for what has already been paid in a separate civil lawsuit.
+Ask for legal advice early to help minimize this possibility.

 Can restitution orders be discharged in bankruptcy?

-Unlike civil judgments, restitution orders are non-dischargeable in bankruptcy.21
+Unlike most civil judgments, restitution orders are non-dischargeable in bankruptcy.25

 Where can I find more information on crime victim rights in Arizona?